-Analysis | 3 takeaways from Biden’s first primetime address to the nation
+Analysis | 3 takeaways from Biden’s first prime-time address to the nation

 It’s been just under a year since former president Donald Trump set an ambitious goal for moving beyond the coronavirus, aiming to have things fully open again by an upcoming holiday: Easter.
 That goal, as with many of Trump’s predictions and goals during the pandemic, proved to be overly optimistic.

-But on Thursday, Biden gave another holiday to aim for: July 4.
+But on Thursday, Biden gave another holiday for which to aim: July 4.
 Biden cast it as a chance to “not only mark our independence as a nation, but we begin to mark our independence from this virus.”

-The goal is less ambitious in a many ways, including in just how back-to-normal Biden aims to be.
+The goal is less ambitious in many ways, including in just how back-to-normal Biden aims to be.
 He said the goal will be to have small gatherings, rather than the “packed churches” that Trump suggested could be just around the corner.

-But with patience with restrictions waning, Biden seemed to recognize the need to set a goal line for some kind of return to normalcy.
+But with patience on restrictions waning, Biden seemed to recognize the need to set a goal line for some kind of return to normalcy.

-Biden also gave people another date to mark on their calendars: May 1, when he said all adults should be eligible to receive the vaccine.
+Biden also gave people another date to mark on their calendars: May 1, when he said all adults should be eligible to receive vaccinations for the virus.
 Biden stressed that it doesn’t necessarily mean everyone will be able to actually get one by then.

 Getting people to do what they need to in the meantime — including getting vaccinated — is now the name of the game.
-But Biden sought to at least give them a holiday to look forward to and hope to celebrate in a manner that’s somewhat familiar, while also making clear, repeatedly, that it will be a celebration that needs to be won.
+But Biden sought to at least give them a holiday they can look forward to and hope to celebrate in a manner that’s somewhat familiar, while also making clear, repeatedly, that it will be a celebration that needs to be won.

-“So for all of you asking it when things will get back to normal, here is the truth: The only way to get our lives back, to get our economy back on track, is to beat the virus,” Biden said.
-“You’ve been hearing me say that for a while I was running and the last 50 days I’ve been president.
-But this is one of the most complex operations we’ve ever undertaken as a nation and a long time.”
+“So for all of you asking when things will get back to normal, here is the truth: The only way to get our lives back, to get our economy back on track, is to beat the virus,” Biden said.
+“You’ve been hearing me say that for — while I was running and the last 50 days I’ve been president.
+But this is one of the most complex operations we’ve ever undertaken as a nation, in a long time.”

 2. Some stern words for skeptics